A Guide to Trusts: Everything You Need to Know

 • Is it worth it to set up a trust?

 If you have property or substantial assets that you would like to pass on to future generations, then it is almost certainly worth it to set up a trust.
-The cost of making a trust is nothing compared to the assurance that your beneficiaries will receive their distributions quickly and without the need for probate court authorization.
-If you have relatively few assets or no specific wishes for how your estate should be administered after your death, however, then you probably do not need to bother with a trust.
+You’ll gain peace of mind knowing your beneficiaries will be taken care of.
+If your estate is simple and probate is not a concern, a trust may not be necessary.

 Written By: